 - Store in an airtight container in a dry cool area.

 - For tacos: Brown one pound ground beef and strain the fat.
-Add 3 tablespoons of seasoning with 1/2 cup of water.
+Add 2-3 Tablespoons of seasoning with 1/2 cup of water.
+Simmer until water has evaporated.